Mayo Suzukaze

-Kaname Morinaga (森永佳奈女, Morinaga Kaname), known by her stage name Mayo Suzukaze (涼風真世, Suzukaze Mayo) is a Japanese actress from Ishinomaki.
+Kaname Morinaga (森永佳奈女, Morinaga Kaname), known by her stage name Mayo Suzukaze (涼風真世, Suzukaze Mayo) is a Japanese actress and voice actress from Ishinomaki in Miyagi Prefecture.
 Suzukaze has also done some voice work as a voice actress, namely as the voice of Himura Kenshin in Rurouni Kenshin.
 She was previously a Takarazuka Revue stage actress and the Top Star of Moon Troupe.
 Her best-known Takarazuka role was that of Oscar François de Jarjayes in the 1991 Moon Troupe production of The Rose of Versailles.

+Personal life

+In 2004, Suzukaze announced her marriage to former Japan rugby union international and, at the time, coach of the rugby team of Waseda University Kiyoshi Imazumi.